 - To experience work-based learning and volunteer work

 - To prepare for community living and participation

 Transition programming is determined by each participant's individualized education plan goals and objectives, and instructional activities are driven by individual participant outcomes.

 The program is not for credit.
 Participant success is measured by progress toward individualized goals and objectives.

 Transition does not operate on a bell schedule.
 Participant schedules are based on real time, and therefore each participant comes and goes based on his or her individualized schedule.

 Please visit the Health Services page on the District's website.

 Each of our schools offers a variety of related services to meet the academic and social-emotional needs of students.
 Examples of related services include:

 District 401's Policy on Special Education

-Procedures and practices in this area are governed by District 401's policy on children with disabilities, which can be found in Section 6:120 of the Board of Education's District Policy Manual.
-The policy includes the following provisions:
+As noted above, our procedures and practices with regard to special education services are governed by the D401 Board of Education's policy on the education of children with disabilities, which can be found in Section 6:120 of the District Policy Manual.